oracle/python-cx_Oracle/doc/src/connection.rst

 .. method:: Connection.__exit__()

-    The exit point for the connection as a context manager, a feature available in Python 2.5 and higher.
-In the event of an exception, the transaction is rolled back; otherwise, the transaction is committed.
+    The exit point for the connection as a context manager.
+The default (but deprecated) behavior is to roll back the transaction in the event of an exception and to commit it otherwise.
+If the value of `cx_Oracle.__future__.ctx_mgr_close` is set to True, however, the connection is closed instead.
+In cx_Oracle 7, this will become the default behaviour.

     .. note::